Chiemeka-Nwakama/llm-arabic-english-code-switching-benchmark/README.md

 ## Overview

-SaintLingual explores how well modern language models handle **English-Arabic code-switching**, where speakers alternate between both languages within the same sentence.
+This project explores how well modern language models handle **English-Arabic code-switching**, where speakers alternate between both languages within the same sentence.
 While many translation systems perform well on clean monolingual text, real-world multilingual communication is often code-mixed, informal, and context-dependent.

 To study this problem, this project creates a curated English-Arabic code-mixed dataset and evaluates multiple models on their ability to translate these mixed-language inputs accurately and consistently.